brettmillerb/brettmillerb.github.io/_posts/2018-08-25-Converting-Images-To-TimeLapse-Video.md

 ---
-title: Converting Images to Video & GIF with FFMPEG
-summary: Create a timelapse video or gif from still images utilising ffmpeg
+title: PSDay 2018
+summary: One Day Powershell Conference in London

 excerpt_separator: <!--more-->

 tags:
 	- Powershell
+	- PSDay
-    - Timelapse
+	- Conference
-    - ffmpeg
+	- London
 ---

 At my previous place of work I was asked to look into the feasability of adding a timelapse options to our service catalogue so that we could consolidate 3rd party usage and save money.